 Theme Communities at Reed

-Living in a theme community is a great way to connect with other students, build community, and enhance your residential and learning experience at Reed.
+Living in a theme community is a great way to connect with other students, build community and enhance your residential and learning experience at Reed.
 Theme communities are intentionally designed living communities centered on a variety of shared academic, cultural, and personal interests.
-Theme housing allows students with common interests and lifestyle preferences to live together and support each other through thoughtful engagement, informal interactions, and planned events.
+Theme housing allows students with common interests and lifestyle preferences to live together and support each other through thoughtful engagement, informal interactions and planned events.
 Each theme community has one or two Theme Coordinator(s) and access to additional funding for theme-related events and activities.
+The Residence Life office also supports five language houses that represent the five modern languages taught at Reed: French, German, Russian, Spanish, and Chinese.
+For more information, please visit our Language Houses web page.

 Themes for 2014–15

-The Residence Life Committee approved the following themes for the 2014-15 academic year.
-Location, size, and names are all subject to change.
+The Residence Life Committee approved the following themes for next year.
+Location, size and names are all subject to change.
 Click here for information about Language House living options.

 The Residence Life Committee is happy to announce the addition of two new theme communities for the 2014-15 year!
 Let’s give them a warm welcome!